microsoftgraph/entra-powershell/module/Entra/docs/New-EntraApplication.md

 ### -GroupMembershipClaims
 A bitmask that configures the "groups" claim issued in a user or OAuth 2.0 access token that the application expects.
-The bitmask values are: 0: None, 1: Security groups and Azure AD roles, 2: Reserved, and 4: Reserved.
+The bitmask values are: 0: None, 1: Security groups and Microsoft Entra ID roles, 2: Reserved, and 4: Reserved.
-Setting the bitmask to 7 will get all of the security groups, distribution groups, and Azure AD directory roles that the signed-in user is a member of.
+Setting the bitmask to 7 will get all of the security groups, distribution groups, and Microsoft Entra ID roles that the signed-in user is a member of.

 ```yaml
 Type: String